saru-tora/anansi/tutorial.markdown

 $ ananc sql-migrate forum 0001
 ```

-If you chose to use Postgresql, you should see something like:
+The output will depend on which database you chose.
+For PostgreSQL, you should see something like:

 ```sql
 CREATE TABLE "forum_topic" (